oktadev/okta-net-scim-example/CreateProject.md

         public virtual User User { get; set; }
     }
     ```
-- Add DB context for entity framework in `DataModels.cs` with some seed data
+- Add DB context for entity framework in `DataModels.cs` with some seed data at the bottom add the following code
-    - At the top add `using` statements
-    ```c#
-    using System.ComponentModel.DataAnnotations.Schema;
-    using Microsoft.EntityFrameworkCore;
-    ```
-    - At the bottom add the following code
     ```c#
     public partial class ScimDbContext : DbContext
     {